 The United Nations objective has been to create a positive and hopeful language that will be a constant thread through all efforts to support the SDGs, strengthening the sense that we are all in this together and are working toward the same objective.
 The United Nations' aim is that this will inspire and help carry the promise of a better world forward.
 Stenersen fully supports all the United Nations sustainable development goals, but we recognise that in order to make a real impact we have to choose the areas where the effect of our contribution is the greatest.
-That is why we have started by choosing 5 core goals that we will positively contribute towards and fully implement into our day-to-day operation.
+That is why we have started by choosing 4 core goals that we will positively contribute towards and fully implement into our day-to-day operation.

-Our long-term objective is to have no negative impact on any of the sustainable development goals and have an increasing amount of positive contributions towards all 17 UN Sustainable development goals.
+We have based our sustainability strategy on positively contributing towards 4 core UN Sustainable development goals: SDG 5: Gender Equality, SDG 7: Affordable and Clean Energy, SDG 13: Climate Action, and SDG 14: Life Below Water.
+However, our long-term objective is to have no negative impact on any of the sustainable development goals and have an increasing amount of positive contributions towards all 17 UN Sustainable development goals.